mfs409/jetlag-legacy/tutorials/stage_transitions.md

 `stage.clearOverlay()`.
 Here's an example: this code will ask for an overlay, which pauses the game.
 When it gets an overlay, it will put a black background on it, then write some text in the middle.
-Clicking the background will clear the overlay, resuming the game:
+Clicking the background will clear the overlay, resuming the game.
+This also shows something very cool that we haven't seen before: an `Actor` can have several `appearance` components.
+In this case, we make a `FilledBox` *and* a `TextSprite`, both centred on the `rigidBody`:

 ```typescript
 /**